-Having kidney stones can be painful.
+Having kidney stones can be painful so it is good to know how to prevent kidney stones with these tips.
 Once one begins to pass, there is almost nothing you can do but suffer and endure.
 You can learn how to prevent getting them with the tips below.

 If you are between 30 and 60 years of age, your chances of going through this ordeal are approximately one in ten.
 But, this likelihood significantly increases if you’ve adopted certain eating and lifestyle habits.